AM-SuSh/MindSpore-practice/README.md

 # MindSpore-practice
-This is a repo for code practice
+All origin codes are from MindSpore: https://xihe.mindspore.cn/ This repo is for personal programming practice.